-Uploading files in ResourceSpace is incredibly easy but it is at this uploading stage that you will be ensuring that your Resources get found and used.
-It is key that you put as much relevant metadata into the resource fields as possible in order to make your resources useful and easy to find.
-See Common Mistakes to make sure you are doing it right.
+Uploading files into ResourceSpace is a very simple process, however it is at this stage that you will be adding the metadata that ensures your resources can found and used effectively.
+It is key that you put as much relevant metadata into the resource fields as possible now to make your contributions as valuable as they can be.

-Uploads will be accessed differently depending on your user rights and configuration, if you don't have one of the below options it is highly likely that you are unable to upload to ResourceSpace.
+the upload page will be accessed differently depending on your user permissions and system configuration.
+For users who upload straight into the Active state (usually Administrators) there will usually be a single "Upload" button at the top right of the screen.
+For users who upload into a pending state, they will usually have a "Contributions" link in the page header.
+If you don't have either of these options it is likely that you are unable to upload to ResourceSpace.
 Check with your administrator if you are unable to access Upload via one of the below methods.

-- If you have an "Upload" link in the top navigation bar - you just need to click on this to start uploading
+- If you have an "Upload" button, you just need to click on this to start uploading.

 Before you upload any files you will supply metadata to describe these resources.
 You may find that you have to upload resources in small batches or as individuals in order to get the right level of detail.
 Filling in as many of these fields as possible will help make your resources more valuable.